 1. What is GSA Reverse Auctions?

 GSA Reverse Auctions is an efficient and cost effective Platform for buying non-complex commodities and simple services.
 Designed to drive down the total cost of acquisitions and increase savings to customers and taxpayers.
-GSA Reverse Auction is an eTool and can be used to facilitate the request for and submission of quotes, offers or proposals for products, services, and solutions through GSA Multiple Award Schedules (MAS) and Blanket Purchase Agreements (BPAs) and Open Market (non-scheduled) acquisitions.
+GSA Reverse Auction is an eTool and can be used to facilitate the request for and submission of quotes, offers or proposals for products, services, and solutions through GSA Multiple Award Schedules (MAS) and Blanket Purchase Agreements (BPAs) and Open Market (non-schedule) acquisitions.

 2. Does GSA Reverse Auctions charge fees?

 GSA will not charge any additional fees for products or services purchased on GSA Reverse Auction Platform against GSA Schedule Contracts, VA Schedule Contracts, Federal Strategic Sourcing BPAs, National IT Commodity BPAs or Agencies BPAs against GSA Schedules Contract Vehicles.
 In short, Schedule based BPAs which are covered by the GSA Industrial Funding Fee.
 GSA will charge fees for all Open Market transactions beginning in fiscal year (FY) 2016.